What is social care and will I be charged?

 The local authority will also look at any savings and capital you have as well as your income.
 This does not include the value of the home you live in most of the time.

-If your capital and savings are more than £30,000 then you will have to pay all of the cost of your social care up to the maximum charge of £70 per week regardless of which services or combination of services you are receiving.
+If your capital and savings are more than £23,250 then you will have to pay all of the cost of your social care.

 How will I find out about any charges?